EugenMayer/docker-image-unison/README.md

 eugenmayer/unison:2.51.3-4.12.0-AMD64
 ```

+### What does it do ?

+This image simply runs an unison server on the internal port `5000` with the specified user/uid.
+If the user/uid doesn't
+exist, it is created/modified on startup.

+You can also combine it with OSXFS as its done in docker-sync native_osx.

+### Docker Sync related

 The image is used by docker-sync by default, unless it is overridden using the configuration option _<sync_strategy>\_image_ in [docker-sync.yml](https://docker-sync.readthedocs.io/en/latest/getting-started/configuration.html#references).
 The image uses the latest OCaml and Unison versions available at the time of release.
 Incase other versions needs to be used (which matches the versions used with docker-sync on the host), build a new docker-image-unison image as follows:

+## Building

+You can build your own image using

 `docker build --build-arg "OCAML_VERSION=<ocaml-version>" --build-arg "UNISON_VERSION=<unison-version>" -t custom-docker-image-unison .`